The NHibernate 3 Music Store – IoC with Ninject – Part 5

 }

-The ApplicationStart() method must be renamed to override the OnApplicationStarted method – or you can add an event binding to it in the constructor.
-The NinjectHttpApplication doesn’t execute the ApplicationStart method by default as the standard HttpApplication does.
+The Application_Start() method must be renamed to override the OnApplicationStarted method – or you can add an event binding to it in the constructor.
+The NinjectHttpApplication doesn’t execute the Application_Start method by default as the standard HttpApplication does.

 And we’ll create the MusicStoreNinjectModule to resolve our controllers and our IMusicStoreContext like this: